mrx7014/SSH-KaliLinux/README.md

 - **teso is back again,you can connect with ssh root@segfault.net**

 - All network traffic goes via VPN and is anonymized (e.g. for `reconftw,...etc`).
-Masscan is allowed using your [own exit node].
+Masscan is allowed using your <a href="https://thc.org/segfault/wireguard">own exit node</a>.
 ____________

 # Server specifications